-GENST 266 - Cooperative Education Seminar (1-2 cr) For course description, see Cooperative Education.
-(SFCC)
+GENST 266 - Cooperative Education Seminar (1-2 cr)

 GENST 267 - Cooperative Education Work Experience (1-18 cr)

 GENST 280 - Honors Seminar I (1 cr)

 SFCC Honors Seminars offer a rigorous course of study for academically talented students.
 Exceptional students have the opportunity to explore topics that highlight each Instructor's training and expertise.
 Enrollment in these seminars is by invitation only.
 Topic(s) for each term will be posted in the invitation.
 Students may take other Honors Seminar courses for a maximum of 5 credits.
 Prerequisite: Permission of honors coordinator with 3.5 GPA or above usually required.
 (SFCC)